An Unforgettable Trip to the Salt Flats of Bolivia

 We decided to give the animals some privacy and headed to the series of colorful lakes, Laguna Hedionda and Laguna Cañapa being the first two major ones.
 Both the lakes were captured by the flamingos who migrate to Bolivia’s Salar de Uyuni every year.

 Prepare your nose beforehand for though the lakes might be gorgeous, some of them stink due to the sulfur around the lake.
-Inspire of the smell, three kinds of flamingoes dip their beaks deep in the water and search for food in the lakes incessantly.
+Inspire of the smell, three kinds of flamingos dip their beaks deep in the water and search for food in the lakes incessantly.
 But we will have an even bigger encounter with flamingos soon.

-Your last stop of the day before you head to the guesthouse would be the park’s major attraction, the Laguna Colorada or Red Lagoon.
+Your last stop of the day before you head to the guest house would be the park’s major attraction, the Laguna Colorada or Red Lagoon.
 Pink flamingos have made this lake their home, too.

 To my surprise, I came to know that pink flamingos were mostly born gray and white.
 But now as these flamingos eat the pink algae that grow in the brine, their feathers become pink from the carotene(the red-orange stuff that gives carrots their color) in the algae.